pu2clr/RDA5807/README.md

 ### RDA5807FP standalone IC

 If you are using the standalone RDA5807FP you must add some parts to make it work.
-In my opinion, there is no big  reasons to use the RDA5807FP instead of the RDA5807M breakout.
-I think the most important thing is the possibility to use the digital audio configuration via I2S protocol.
-This library has function to deal with I2S.
+In my opinion, there is no big  reasons to use the RDA5807FP instead of the RDA5807M breakout in most applications.
+I think the most important situations are the possibility to use the digital audio configuration via I2S protocol or GPIO setup (Stereo indicator, interrupt etc).
+This library has function to deal with I2S and GPIO.

 The photo below shows the RDA5807FP on a SOP16 board adapter.